-How to Build a Simulator – Part II – Why use Sims to Train?
+How to Build a Simulator – 2 – Why use Sims to Train?

 There are many reasons why simulators are the preferred method of training.
 Of course, a trainee would love to fly a real Apache or drive an actual Hum-V, but such things can be quite intimidating and dangerous.
 Using operational vehicles to train can often be extremely inefficient.